NillionNetwork/nillion-docs/docs/quickstart.md

 import TabItem from '@theme/TabItem';
 import DownloadSDK from '@site/src/components/DownloadSDK/downloadSDK';

-# Developer Quickstart
+# Python Developer Quickstart

 Start building on Nillion.
 This quickstart will walk you through

 1. Installing the Nillion SDK
 2. Setting up a developer environment with [nillion-python-starter](https://github.com/NillionNetwork/nillion-python-starter)
-3. Running a local network (cluster of nodes)
+3. Running nillion-devnet, a local Nillion network
 4. Writing your first Nada program
 5. Connecting to the network with NillionClient to store secrets, store programs, and compute on programs with stored secrets